ngdzu/atelier2/task-portal/extension/README.md

 - The file should be created at `.tasks/TASK_REGISTRY.json`

 ### Tasks not showing
-- Check that your .task files follow the correct format
+- Check that your .task.md files follow the correct format
 - Run `Task Portal: Sync Tasks` to regenerate the registry
 - Check the "Task Portal" output channel for error messages